confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.zookeeper
+# zookeeper

-Below are the supported variables for the role confluent.zookeeper
+Below are the supported variables for the role zookeeper

 ***